 E-waste should only be given to authorised government approved electronic waste recyclers as they dismantle and recycle the e-waste using scientific methods which does not adversely affect the health of the environment and that of the waste workers.

-Our blog posts will give more details on how to manage your e-waste responsibly, organise e-waste awareness and collection drives in your community etc.
+Our blog post links below give more details on how to manage your e-waste responsibly, organise e-waste awareness and collection drives in your community etc.

 COMPOSTING – KEY TO MANAGING BULK OF OUR WASTE